-This Handbook is intended to be an introduction to the policies and procedures of the Stockton University Speech and Hearing Clinic as well as the roles and responsibilities expected of the Student Clinicians completing both on and off-campus practica.
+This Handbook is intended to be an introduction to the policies and procedures of the Stockton University Speech and Hearing Clinic as well as the roles and responsibilities expected of the Student Clinicians completing both on and off-campus clinical practica as part of the Master of Science in Communication Sciences & Disorders (MCSD) Program.
 Student Clinicians are responsible for reading this Handbook in its entirety prior to the start of their clinical practica experiences.
-After reading this Handbook, Student Clinicians must sign the Clinical Policy and Procedure Agreement form.
+After reading this Handbook, Student Clinicians must sign the Clinical Policy and Procedure Agreement form and upload it into Exxat under the Compliance section.